aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Specify HiLowLines format.
 1. Write the modified presentation to a PPTX file

-Sample code used to create a chart:
+Sample Python code used to create a stock chart:

 ```py
 import aspose.slides.charts as charts